 Security and Safety

 McCormick Place Security personnel patrol and monitor facility public areas, parking lots and perimeters.
 Security staff is available 24 hours a day, 365 days a year.
-Personnel respond to all incidents outside of the exhibit hall and, when requested, will assist persons with disabilities.
+Personnel respond to all incidents and, when requested, will assist persons with disabilities.
 In general, McCormick Place Security focuses on the following:

 • Patrol of facility grounds and parking lots